SripathiShivani/playingwithgitandgithubsis/content.md

 2. My Fav Movie is Malli Malli idhi rani roju.

 ### Sudha's
-1. he likes puppies my dog name is buddies.
+1. he likes puppies, his dog is named buddies.
 2. his fav movie is arundati.

+### Buddy:
+1. He likes ICECREAM CAKE.
+2. By the way he is a puppy.